 Applying for loans

-If you require additional aid to pay your balance, you have the option of applying for a loan.
+If you require additional aid to pay your balance, you can apply for a loan.

-- To apply for a loan, you’ll need to fill out the Summer Loan Request E-form for the current year.
-The form is also located in Apache Access > Financial Aid > Financial Aid Traffic Lights > Download the Financial Aid Forms > Summer Loan Request
+- To apply for a loan, you must fill out the Summer Loan Request E-form for the current year.
+The form is also in Apache Access > Financial Aid > Financial Aid Traffic Lights > Download the Financial Aid Forms > Summer Loan Request.

-- Whether you’re eligible depends on how much loan aid you’ve accepted in the current year and your financial need.
+- Your eligibility depends on how much loan aid you’ve accepted in the current year and your financial need.

 - Once you’ve submitted the form, you’ll need to check your Apache Access Traffic Lights for updates on the status of your request.